rspivak/tinypie/README.md

 Quote from [the book](http://pragprog.com/titles/tpdsl/language-implementation-patterns): "A tree-based interpreter is like a compiler front end with an interpreter grafted onto the end instead of a code generator"

+TinyPie also includes Bytecode Assembler and Register-Based Virtual Machine.

 Goals of the project
 --------------------